 He’s stumbled over my work and asked if I could point him in the direction of someone who could help him research a Mainz Jewish family whose daughter is the subject of a biography he’s writing.

-That researcher turned out to be me and I’ve had a fascinating ride over the past few years, digging up some really interesting stuff, meeting Stephen and his client (one of the most powerful women in Hollywood) and some other wonderful people.
+That researcher turned out to be me and I’ve had a fascinating ride over the past few years, digging up some really interesting stuff, meeting Stephen and his client, one of the most powerful women in Hollywood.

 Fast forward to yesterday.